Types of sport aircraft and activities

 Microlights (commonly called trikes) rely on weight shift rather than the conventional 3-axis control to change direction in flight.
 This means there is no tailplane or control surfaces.

 A pilot controls the aircraft by shifting the aircraft’s centre of gravity in relation to the wing.
-These aircraft are normally powered by 2 or 4 stroke engines.
+Either a 2 or 4 stroke engine normally power these aircraft.

 Limited category aircraft

-Limited category aircraft are referred to as warbirds, which generally include aircraft that are::
+We refer to limited category aircraft as 'warbirds', which generally include aircraft that are::

 • ex-military